offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 To follow the steps in this tutorial you will need to have created an account with Heroku and have the [Heroku CLI tool][heroku-cli] installed which is available for Linux, Windows and MacOS.

 All resources created in this tutorial are free of charge.
-You might want to upgrade some of them to another plan with costs when running Offen in productio though.
+You might want to upgrade some of them to another plan with costs when running Offen in production though.

 ---